- Create the Cloud Foundry based Node.js application structure

 Create a MongoDB service instance

-MongoDB is available as service in the HCP CF environment.
+MongoDB is available as service in the SCP CF environment.
 To display the available services the command

 has to be executed.
 This produces following result.